 Dolls are so magical.
 They help children learn empathy and mimic their parents to learn important skills.
 They also provide much comfort, joy and even companionship.
 That’s why I love packing them in my Operation Christmas Child shoeboxes or even to donate to local first responders, foster care and homeless family shelters.
 Here’s a way to make them even more special – wrap them in a lovey!
 I made an Easy Crocheted Baby Doll Blanket!
 You could expand this pattern to make an easy baby blanket as well – it’s all in the size.

 First – where do you get a nice baby doll?
 I’ve looked online and searched every store.
 They are generally fairly expensive.
 I’ve refurbished many I’ve found at garage sales and thrift stores, but often they are rather large and difficult to fit into a shoebox gift.
-Walmart has 8″ Baby Dolls for $2.88. (free ship to store available) Occasionally I’ve found 4″ Baby Dolls in the store itself, but not very often and they are rather small.
+Walmart sometimes has Baby Dolls with free ship to store available, but you would have to check for availability, they are not always in stock.
+I’ve found several wonderful ones at Burlington on sale and you can check them out HERE.

 However – my absolute favorite Baby Doll to purchase in bulk is from Dollar Tree.
 And they are just $1 each.
+They are perfect for bulk donation needs!
 We’ve picked up cases of them over the years.
 They are 9″ with a soft fabric body in a variety of cheerful designs.
 They also come in either Caucasion or African American skin tones.
 This week I checked 3 of my local Dollar Tree stores and only found a few dolls in only one store.
 I suggest saving yourself a trip and purchasing them online.
 They have FREE ship to store – which is the best.
 Saves so much time driving around.

 Once you’ve gotten your Baby Doll – it’s time to make this Easy Crocheted Baby Doll Blanket!
 The child can use it as a lovey themselves and then play and wrap their dolly.
 You certainly can use any kind of a stitch.
 Both crocheting or knitting (or even sewing) is great.
 But today I decided to try a Triple or Treble Crochet and make an entire blanket with just that one stitch for the main section!